peermusic/scrape-engine/README.md

   console.log('list: ' + list)
 })

-//Get the cover of an album as a base64 encoded JSON scrapeEngine.getCover('21', 'Adele', function(err, img){
+// Get the cover of an album as a base64 encoded JSON scrapeEngine.getCover('21', 'Adele', function (err, img) {
   if (err) {
     console.log('Error: ' + err)
     return